Dermatology Billing Services in New Mexico

 The most frequent dermatology denials we see from NM payers include wrong biopsy technique code selected, lesion count not documented for destruction codes, mohs stage/block documentation insufficient.
 Our team catches these before submission by applying both dermatology coding expertise and NM payer-specific rules to every claim.

-Centennial Care routes dermatology patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes dermatology patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, UnitedHealthcare Community Plan (new July 2024).
 Each MCO has its own dermatology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your dermatology practice gets paid correctly.

 Most NM dermatology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your dermatology workflows, and start submitting claims to Presbyterian Health Plan, Centennial Care, Medicare, and all your NM payers with no downtime.
+We connect to your EHR, learn your dermatology workflows, and start submitting claims to Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico, Turquoise Care (replaced Centennial Care July 1, 2024), Medicare, and all your NM payers with no downtime.

 Fix Your New Mexico Dermatology Billing